geonetwork/doc/en/administrator-guide/managing-users-and-groups/creating-group.rst

 #.
 Fill out the details.
 The email address will be used to send feedback on data downloads when they occur for resources that are part of the Group.

     .. warning::
-        The Name should *NOT* contain spaces!
+        The Name should *NOT* contain spaces and is limited to 32 characters!
 You can use the Localization panel to provide localized names for groups.

 #.
 Click on *Save*